2025 Sustainable in a Generation Report

 Learn More

-Our suppliers are a key stakeholder for achieving our sustainability goals.
-The Mars Supplier Code of Conduct articulates our social, environmental and ethical expectations for suppliers.
-It contains globally aligned standards and is rooted in international law.
-In sharing our Code of Conduct with our first-tier suppliers we make our expectations clear, aligning our suppliers with our standards and ensuring that we work with partners that share our beliefs.
-Our public policy engagements are guided by the Mars Principles for Public Policy Engagement, which promote transparency, fairness and alignment with our sustainability goals.
+The Mars Supplier Code of Conduct sets out our social, environmental and ethical expectations and is aligned with internationally recognized standards and legal frameworks.
+By setting these expectations and sharing them with our tier-one suppliers, we promote consistency, accountability and responsible practices across our supply chain.
+Our public policy engagement is guided by the Mars Principles for Public Policy Engagement, which emphasize transparency, fairness and alignment with our sustainability goals.

 Learn More